 -

-I use an integrative blend of psychodynamic and existential approaches to support each client’s or couple’s goals—whether addressing deep-rooted wounds, navigating life or career transitions, fostering personal growth, or developing practical strategies to enhance communication, intimacy, and resilience.
+I use an integrative blend of psychodynamic, existential-humanistic, and relational therapy approaches to support each client’s or couple’s goals—whether addressing deep-rooted wounds, navigating life or career transitions, fostering personal growth, or developing practical strategies to enhance communication, intimacy, and resilience.
 I draw from less pathologizing, evidence-informed modalities including:

 Solution-Focused Brief Therapy